Tips, tricks, and a brief history of giving – one of the earliest human endeavors

 Among the largest gifts in history – The Statue of Liberty was given to the United States by France to honor 100 years of independence

 The most expensive gift ever – The Taj Mahal, a white marble mausoleum built by the Mughal emperor, Sha Jahan, for his favorite wife, Mumtaz Mahal

 The most notorious gift in history – The Trojan Horse, given to the city of Troy by the Greeks – enough said!

 Modern Day Gift Giving

 Today we have a multitude of occasions where it is customary to bring gifts: Birthdays, anniversaries, graduations, holidays, baby showers, bar mitzvahs, engagements, weddings, house warmings, Valentine’s Day, and so forth.

-For over 10 years, Dr. Northrup and her family changed their holiday gift giving practice to focus on enjoying each other’s presence, rather than the exchange of presents.
-And while she believes this may be too extreme for some families to endure, she believes that the giving of a gift and receiving of a gift should provide and equal amount of pleasure.
+For over 10 years, Dr. Northrup and her family changed their holiday gift-giving practice to focus on enjoying each other’s presence, rather than the exchange of presents.
+And while she believes this may be too extreme for some families to endure, she believes that the giving of a gift and receiving of a gift should provide an equal amount of pleasure.

 That raises a good point.
 In fact, we often think of gifts in terms of items and experiences we have received over the years – we all have a favorite childhood birthday present we’ll never forget, or that crazy holiday sweater we wouldn’t be caught dead wearing!